mrayanasim09/python-projects/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report 🐞
-about: Create a report to help us improve
+about: Found a bug?
+Let us know so we can fix it!
-title: ''
+title: 'Bug: '
-labels: ''
+labels: bug
 assignees: ''

 ---

-**Describe the bug**
+## Bug Description 🐜

+**What happened:**
-A clear and concise description of what the bug is.
+A brief description of the issue you encountered.

-**To Reproduce**
-Steps to reproduce the behavior:
+**Steps to Reproduce:**
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See the error

-**Expected behavior**
+4. Error appears!

+**What you expected:**
-A clear and concise description of what you expected to happen.
+A clear explanation of what you were expecting to happen.

-**Screenshots**
+## Screenshots 📷

+**Screenshots:**
-If applicable, could you add screenshots to help explain your problem?
+If applicable, add screenshots to visualize the problem.

-**Desktop (please complete the following information):**
+## Your Environment 🖥️

+**Desktop:**
 - OS: [e.g. iOS]
-- Browser [e.g. chrome, safari]
+- Browser: [e.g. Chrome, Safari]
-- Version [e.g. 22]
+- Version: [e.g. 22]

-**Smartphone (please complete the following information):**
+**Smartphone:**
-- Device: [e.g. iPhone6]
+- Device: [e.g. iPhone 6]
-- OS: [e.g. iOS8.1]
+- OS: [e.g. iOS 8.1]
-- Browser [e.g. stock browser, safari]
+- Browser: [e.g. Safari]
-- Version [e.g. 22]
+- Version: [e.g. 22]

-**Additional context**
-Please feel free to add any other context about the problem here.
+## Additional Context 📝

+**Anything else:**
+Provide any extra information or context that might help us understand the issue better.

 ---

 **Note to Contributors:**

-If you would like to contribute a fix for this bug, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/mrayanasim09/python-projects/blob/main/CONTRIBUTING.md).
-Your contributions are highly appreciated!
+If you're feeling adventurous and want to help fix this bug, follow the guidelines in [CONTRIBUTING.md](https://github.com/mrayanasim09/python-projects/blob/main/CONTRIBUTING.md).
+We appreciate your contributions! 👏